Updated on

 If the normal breathing pathway is compromised or restricted or medical conditions necessitate prolonged use of a ventilator, a tracheostomy can assist patients in breathing.
-An emergency tracheotomy is often done after a traumatic injury in the upper airway.
+An emergency tracheotomy may be indicated due to acute airway obstruction from aspiration, a foreign body, trauma, anaphylaxis, and more.

 A tracheostomy can be temporary or permanent.
-When a tracheostomy is no longer necessary, it is surgically sealed or left to heal on its own.
-Some patients may require lifelong tracheostomies.
+When a tracheostomy is no longer necessary, it is surgically sealed or left to heal independently.
+Some patients may require lifelong trachs.

 Early tracheostomy should be done 5–7 days following the intubation of patients.
 It is indicated for patients with severe closed-head injuries or those requiring prolonged ventilatory support.
 It aims to reduce the risk of complications from long-term intubation, particularly subglottic stenosis (airway constriction between the vocal cords and trachea).
 Likewise, tracheostomy is also advised 5-7 days post-intubation in non-trauma patients with unsuccessful ventilator weaning.